paliarush/magento2-vagrant-for-developers/README.md

 ```

 Force switch can be done using `-f` flag even if already switched to the target edition.
 May be helpful to relink EE modules after switching between branches.

+Upgrade can be performed instead of re-installation using `-u` flag.

 :information_source: On Windows hosts (or when NFS mode is disabled in [config.yaml](etc/config.yaml.dist) explicitly) you will be asked to wait until code is uploaded to guest machine by PhpStorm (PhpStorm must be launched).
 To continue the process press any key.